 Arson could be to blame for wildfires that killed dozens in Greece

-Relatives headed to the Athens mortuary to seek the fate of loved ones still missing after Greece’s deadliest forest fire in decades, a blaze that Greek authorities said they increasingly suspect resulted from arson.
+Greek authorities say there are "serious indications" that the country's deadliest forest fire in decades, which killed at least 82 people, was started deliberately.

-Public Order Minister Nikos Toskas said satellite image analysis and ground inspections provided “serious indications” the fire that broke out in multiple places within a short time frame on Monday and killed at least 82 people was set deliberately.
+Public Order Minister Nikos Toskas said satellite image analysis and ground inspections provided evidence that the fire that broke out in multiple places within a short time frame on Monday was set alight on purpose.

+Relatives are continuing to head to the Athens mortuary to seek the fate of loved ones still missing

 “We have serious indications and significant findings of criminal activity concerning arson,” Mr Toskas said on Thursday.